teezzan/cdEnv-client/README.md

 # cdEnv

-cdEnv is a NodeJS client library for communicating with cdenv.tech.
+cdEnv is a NodeJS client library for communicating with cdenv.herokuapp.com.
 CdEnv is an environment management system hosted on the cloud used for seemless delivery of personalized environment across all production or test servers.

 ![Image](./cdenv.png)